boomelage/machine-learning-option-pricing/README.md

 **Machine Learning Option Pricing:**
-An empirical approach based on S&P500 data
+An empirical approach based on market data

 # Table of Contents